MuhammadTarek10/fast-planning-paper-project/README.md

 # Installation

-## Create virtualenv and activate id
+## Create virtualenv and activate it

 ```
 python3 -m venv venv